nordic-rse/merge_calendar/README.md

-# merge_calendar
+# Merge Calendar

-Fetches CodeRefinery and Nordic-RSE calendars and merges them
+Fetches CodeRefinery and Nordic-RSE calendars and merges them.